MediahTM/.github/profile/readme.md

 Mediah can run in a variety of locations and ways.
 For casual users, we recomnend using the [official Mediah website] (https://mediah. vercel. app).

 However, for more experienced users, we offer an open source local memory -friendly web app version of Mediah.
-You can find installation instructions for that [here] (https://example. com)
+You can find installation instructions for that [here] (https://example.com)